How to Use a Breadboard: A Beginner’s Step-by-Step Guide

 Close-up of a breadboard showing power rails, terminal strips, and labeled rows and columns for electronic prototyping

-Why use a breadboard?
+Why Use a Breadboard?

 Tools and Components Needed